nikhildev/gofy/web/README.md

 - flag-icons v7.2.3
 - Google Fonts (Inter, Dancing Script)

+## 🤖 CI/CD with GitHub Actions

+The project includes automated Docker builds using GitHub Actions:

+### Workflows

+1. **Automatic Builds** (`.github/workflows/docker-build.yml`)
+   - Triggers on push to main/master
+   - Builds for AMD64 and ARM64 platforms
+   - Pushes to Docker Hub and GitHub Container Registry
+   - Creates version tags from GitHub releases

+2. **Manual Builds** (`.github/workflows/docker-build-manual.yml`)
+   - Manually trigger from Actions tab
+   - Choose custom tags
+   - Select registries to push to

+### Setup Instructions

+See the complete guide: [Docker Setup Guide](../../.github/DOCKER_SETUP.md)

+**Quick Setup:**
+1. Create Docker Hub account and access token
+2. Add `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN` to GitHub secrets
+3. Push to main branch or create a release
+4. Images automatically built and published!

 ## 🤝 Contributing

 To contribute to this project:
+1. Fork the repository
+2. Create a feature branch
-1. Make your changes
+3. Make your changes
-2. Test thoroughly on multiple devices
+4. Test thoroughly on multiple devices
-3. Ensure Air hot reload works correctly
+5. Ensure Air hot reload works correctly
-4. Check responsive design on different screen sizes
+6. Check responsive design on different screen sizes
+7. Create a pull request (Docker images will be built automatically for testing)

 ## 📄 License